-The exact look depends on your Chrome version.
-It changes from time to time, but should be similar.
+The exact look of developer tools depends on your version of Chrome.
+It changes from time to time but should be similar.

 - On the right, there is a clickable link to the source

-bug.html:12with the line number where the error has occured.
+bug.html:12with the line number where the error has occurred.

-Now we can see errors and that’s enough for the start.
-We’ll be back to developer tools later and cover debugging more in-depth in the chapter Debugging in Chrome.
+Now we can see errors, and that’s enough for a start.
+We’ll come back to developer tools later and cover debugging more in-depth in the chapter Debugging in the browser.

 Most other browsers use F12 to open developer tools.

 The look & feel of them is quite similar.
-Once you know how to use one of them (can start with Chrome), you can easily switch to another.
+Once you know how to use one of these tools (you can start with Chrome), you can easily switch to another.

-Safari (Mac browser, not supported for Windows/Linux) is a little bit special here.
+Safari (Mac browser, not supported by Windows/Linux) is a little bit special here.
 We need to enable the “Develop menu” first.

-Open Preferences and go to “Advanced” pane.
-There’s a checkbox at the bottom of it:
+Open Preferences and go to the “Advanced” pane.
+There’s a checkbox at the bottom:

-- They can be opened with F12 for most browsers under Windows.
+- They can be opened with F12 for most browsers on Windows.
 Chrome for Mac needs Cmd+Opt+J, Safari: Cmd+Opt+C (need to enable first).